Artist in Focus: Adolfo G. Bigioni

 Finally, Bigioni states

-‘if we consider hyperrealism as a rib of Pop Art, it is inevitable to think of the influences deriving from the typical themes of that artistic context (for example, the Campbell jars by Andy Warhol or, again, the colors and comics of Roy Lichtenstein etc.).’
+‘If we consider hyperrealism as a rib of Pop Art, it is inevitable to think of the influences deriving from the typical themes of that artistic context (for example, the Campbell jars by Andy Warhol or, again, the colors and comics of Roy Lichtenstein etc.).’

 Add a comment